siennahsu/IOWC-Projects/rainfall_data/readme.md

 3. The resulting files are:
    - A csv file for each station named as stationID + location_name.
 This was designed as a checkpoint.
 If your program crashes, you can start with the stations you haven't scraped.
-   - An all_stations_data_csv.
+   - An `all_stations_data_csv`.
 This is the csv that has all the data and the one you should hand in.
-See all_stations_data.csv in this directory as an example.
+See `all_stations_data.csv` in this directory as an example.